KNBdev/ExParser/README.md

 ### Compilation

-To compile your project with ExParser, simply link the static library alongside with the math library.
+To compile your project with ExParser, simply link the static or shared library alongside with the math library.
 Don't forget to tell the compiler where to find everything.

 ```
 $ gcc … \